 Necromones are a type of pheromone discharged from dying animals and researchers believe that dogs can sense sickness in people too.

-There are five stages of grief – anger, denial, bargaining, depression and acceptance and our dogs can suffer from an equal sense of loss but won’t exhibit the five stages in the same way that we do.
+There are five stages of grief – anger, denial, bargaining, depression and acceptance.
+Our dogs can suffer from an equal sense of loss but won’t exhibit the five stages in the same way that we do.

 You may see behavioural changes and often these are minor and brief but it is important to notice these changes and appreciate how your dog is feeling following their loss (and yours) and that they have feelings too.